-NIH- and DOD-supported human TBI and trauma research studies-including both intramural and extramural studies-will be required to deposit data into the Informatics System.
+NIH- and DoD-supported human TBI and trauma research studies-including both intramural and extramural studies-will be required to deposit data into the Informatics System.
 Research studies funded by other agencies and groups may also deposit data into the Informatics System, pending review by the Policy Committee in collaboration with the external funding source on a case-by-case basis, deferring to pre-existing policies, regulations, and constraints.
 Investigators applying for funding from participating agencies will be asked to include a data sharing plan consistent with the Informatics System policy as part of their application and are expected to use the TBI Common Data Elements (CDEs) or Trauma CDEs.

-The Operations team will work with researchers to map their study variables to specific CDEs.
+Submission to the Data Repository of FITBIR requires submitting data using standardized common data elements (CDEs).
+The Operations team will work with researchers to map their study variables to specific CDEs within the larger FITBIR Data Element Dictionary.
 In addition, Operations will consult with researchers to ensure the formats of the CDEs collected are compatible with the Informatics System.
 In addition to CDE variables, the Informatics System will accept raw data from imaging, biomarker, or physiologic studies, additional supporting documentation as follows: